luch-o/aws-arch-course/README.md

 This file is excluded from the repository but is read from in the template to set up the SNS Topic subscription.

 Then you can run the `sls deploy` command to deploy the proof-of-concept architecture.
 Remember to check your email to confirm the SNS Subscription so you are able to receive notifications when testing the application.

+Since the RestAPI is created as a resource rather than as an Event, the endpoint is not displayed by the framework after a deployment but instead is included as a Stack Output.
+To see the endpoint you can:
+ - Deploy with `sls deploy --verbose`
+ - Display service information after deployment with `sls info --verbose`
+ - Go get it from the AWS Management Console

+Now you have the endpoint to test the Proof of Concept!